From The Journal of Historical Review, vol. 8, no. 1, p. 117-126.

-After the war, Austria was divided into four occupation zones, and Vienna itself into four sectors: American, British, French and Soviet The four Allied military police forces, with the agreement of the Austrian Federal Government, supplemented their forces with uniformed Austrian auxiliaries.
-The Soviet military police and its auxiliaries were headquartered at the Trost Barracks in Vienna.
+After the war, Austria was divided in four occupation zones, and Vienna itself in four sectors: American, British, French and Soviet.
+The four Allied military police forces, with the agreement of the Austrian Federal Government, supplemented their forces with uniformed Austrian auxiliaries.
+The Soviet military police and its auxiliaries were quartered at the Trost Barracks in Vienna.
 The Austrian auxiliary forces of the Soviets were under the command of a Major Müller (perhaps a veteran of the International Brigades in Spain).
 His second-in-command, from October 1, 1947, was Emil Lachout, a former medical officer in the Volkssturm.
 The Allied military police and their Austrian auxiliaries regularly received copies of the reports made out by the Allied Commissions of Inquiry on the concentration camps.
 Those reports were needed to conduct research on “war crimes.”
 On October 1, 1948, Commandant Müller and his second-in-command, Emil Lachout, sent the following circular letter from Vienna to all interested parties:

 Military Police Service Copy

 Circular Letter no. 31/48 Vienna,1 Oct 1948

 1. The Allied Commissions of Inquiry have so far established that no people were killed by poison gas in the following concentration camps: Bergen-Belsen, Buchenwald, Dachau, Flossenbürg, Gross-Rosen, Mauthausen and its satellite camps, Natzweiler, Neuengamme, Niederhagen (Wewelsburg), Ravensbrück, Sachsenhausen, Stutthof, Theresienstadt

 In those cases, it has been possible to prove that confessions had been extracted by tortures and that testimonies were false.